Chapter 1: The Afternoon Bunch

 Although it's tempting to add a cliche here and there, the story I am about to tell you will make you feel nostalgic, guilty, happy, and sad at the same time.

 This story takes place either in the late 1980s or mid-90s.
-However, due to my old age, I cannot recall every event that occurred in this time period.
+However, due to my old age, I cannot recall every event that occurred in this period.

 I can only tell you the story about a looted school vending machine, four starving teenagers, and a bizarre road trip.